Need fresh thinking?

 If you must blame someone for poor search results, you might want to look in the mirror.
 You won’t be the first person to have had the (terrible) idea to establish several different websites that feature the same content.
-Or you might run a company that allows your many franchisees to create and promote their own websites.
+Or you might run a retail services company that allows your many franchisees to create and promote their own websites.
 Either way, the result is that you’re competing with yourself.

 Multiple websites for the same company, even if they promote different locations, will work against you.
 Customers will be confused.
 And search engines, which are also puzzled, might think you’re trying to pull a fast one and are likely to penalize you by ranking your company lower.
 Search engine ranking is all about popularity.
 It’s much better to have one great, content-rich website than several domains.